What are your core values?

 How often do you typically interact with clients?

 There’s a ton of interaction in the first few months.
-We do two virtual meetings up front.
-Then we meet every 4-6 months unless there’s a major life change.
-We meet with most clients 3 times per year.
-We offer unlimited email support as well and we encourage our clients to reach out as their situation changes.
+Then we meet every 6 months unless there’s a major life change.
+We offer unlimited email support as well and we encourage our clients to reach out as their situations change.
 We usually do a year-end check in and touch base around tax time and open enrollment time, so clients hear from us throughout the year.

 Who works for Gen Y Planning?

-Financial planning clients work directly with Sophia.
-We also have a part-time Content Manager and Paraplanner.
-She works behind the scenes to create the monthly GYP newsletter, helps us with our blog, and keeps the GYP social media channels active.
-She’s also working on becoming a CFP, so she interacts with clients and prospective clients as well.
-A few contractors also work on GYP part-time: a compliance consultant, small business attorney, CPA and bookkeeper.
+Financial planning clients work directly with Sophia or a Gen Y Planning team member.
+We also have a part-time Client Service Associate, Content Manager and Virtual Marketing Associate.
+A few contractors also work with GYP part-time: a compliance consultant, small business attorney, CPA and bookkeeper.

 What makes your client experience unique?